kuj0210/IoT-Pet-Home-System/README.md

 **2) Enter chat in the format “등록”**

- When you enter this command, it sends the registration url
+ When you enter this command, it sends the registration url.

 ![](https://github.com/kuj0210/IoT-Pet-Home-System/blob/master/.README/How_to_use/get_regist_url.png?raw=true)

-**3) Click url and fill in the text box.
+**3) Click url and fill in the text box.**

 Check your device's product-key and enter the product key, E-mail adress, pet home nickname, and then the number of pets.<br>
 Then press the button below to register.